SamEureka/Configulus/README.md

 # Configulus

+___Update___  //12SEP2023
+> I'm climing the steep learning curve of NixOS / Flakes / Home-Manager... this repo is now more of a scratch pad of scrips and code and whatnots.
+Long term plan: move this stuff to gists and Configulus repo will contain my NixOS configs and home dotfiles.
+I've also discovered the joy of tiling window managers.
+Gnome/Ubuntu love is now depreciated 😉

 This is a collection of scripts that I use to setup Linux workstations.
-I prefer Gnome, ZSH, Powerlevel10k, Alpine & Ubuntu Linux (I would daily drive Alpine Gnome if Alpine was glbic and not musl libc based), VSCode, and Chrome (not Chromium).
+I prefer ~~Gnome~~ Hyprland, ZSH, Powerlevel10k, Alpine & ~~Ubuntu~~ **NixOS** Linux (I would daily drive Alpine ~~Gnome~~ i3wm if Alpine was glbic and not musl libc based), VSCode, and Chrome (not Chromium).
 I got tired of all the google searching for "how do I install that thing again?" and typing all those commands!

 ### Rami
 * 'main' contains Ubuntu specific scripts